Analyze changes across Puppet runs

-Summary View: Monitoring Infrastructure
+Summary view: Monitoring infrastructure

 On the Events page, the left pane contains the summary view.
-This list is an overview of recent Puppet activity across your whole infrastructure, and can help you rapidly assess the magnitude of any issues.
+This list is an overview of recent Puppet activity across your whole infrastructure, and can help you rapidly assess the magnitude of any issue.

 The summary view is split into three sub-lists: Classes, Nodes, and Resources.
 Each sub-list shows the number of events for that perspective, both as per-event-type counts and as bar graphs that measure against the total event count from that perspective.
-For example, if four classes have events, and two of those classes have events that are failures, the classes’ with failures bar graph will be at 50%.
+For example, if four classes have events, and two of those classes have events that are failures, the classes’ with failures bar graph is at 50%.

-You can click any item in the sub-lists — classes with failures, nodes with events, for example — to load more specific info into the detail pane and begin looking for the causes of notable events.
+Click any item in the sub-lists — classes with failures, nodes with events, for example — to load more specific info into the detail pane and begin looking for the causes of notable events.
 Until an item is selected, the right pane defaults to showing classes with failures.

-Analyzing Changes and Failures
+Analyzing changes and failures

 For example, to understand the cause of a failure after a Puppet run, you can select the class, node, or resource with a failure in the left pane, and then on the right, review the details of the failure.
 This way, you can find out what is failing, as in the following image, which lists failed resources on the left, and one resource selected and its failures displayed in the right pane:

-Tips and Issues
+Tips and issues

 puppetdb class causes the